zweishar/twitteroauth/README.md

 Allows for creation of custom blocks which display results from the Twitter search API.
 Once installed, this module adds a custom block type called "Twitter Search".
 This block allows you to use Twitter's [standard search operators](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators.html) in order to specify what types of search results to pull back.

+This module does not come packaged with any associated styling.
+If you wish to update the styling or layout, you can copy the template file bundled with this module into your theme in order to override it.

 ## Usage instructions

 - Once installed, navigate to `admin/config/services/twitteroauth/settings` to enter your Twitter API keys.
 If you do not yet have Twitter API keys generated for your application, visit https://apps.twitter.com/ and create a new twitter application.